webdiscus/html-bundler-webpack-plugin/README.md

 > _HTML as an entry point works in both Vite and Parcel, and now also in Webpack._

-This plugin is a modern solution for generating HTML containing JS, CSS, images, fonts and other resources, from their source files.
-The plugin allows to use [any template](#template-engine) file as [entry point](#option-entry).
-In an HTML template can be referenced any source files, similar to how it works in [Vite](https://vitejs.dev/guide/#index-html-and-project-root) or [Parcel](https://parceljs.org/).
+The HTML Bundler Plugin generates static HTML from [any template](#template-engine) containing source files of scripts, styles, images, fonts and other resources, similar to how it works in [Vite](https://vitejs.dev/guide/#index-html-and-project-root) or [Parcel](https://parceljs.org/).
+The plugin allows to use a template file as [entry point](#option-entry).

+This plugin is a modern replacement of the [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and [many others](#list-of-plugins) plugins and loaders.\
+This plugin is much easier and cleaner to use than html-webpack-plugin.

 <!--
 <table align="center">